marissakirjonen/informationSecurity/h5-September2023!.md

 ![Näyttökuva 2023-09-23 093002](https://github.com/marissakirjonen/informationSecurity/assets/142782994/0aca58e4-dd2e-4f51-ae63-90deba848176)

-I got a message that the directory couldn't be created as there was no space on my device, so I used the following commands to clean up some space.
+I got a message that the directory couldn't be created as there was no space on my device, so I used the following commands to clean up some disk space.
 Ignore the typo in the screenshot, I fixed that afterwards :)

     $ sudo apt-get clean
     $ sudo apt-get autoremove